A multiple-scales framework for branched channel filters: Conclusions and extensions

 We show that for zero Stokes number, the fraction of particles which flow down the branched channels is the same as the flux through the wall, $Q$, since the particles follow the flow through the point-sinks, and are therefore removed.
 For larger Stokes number, this limiting number falls to 0.024, slightly below the naive prediction of $\delta Q/(1+Q)$ as the particles become ballistic, i.e., $\Sty = \infty$.
 We further numerically calculate the fraction of particles which we lose via the bottom wall for $0 < \Sty < \infty$.
 We find that given these particular rules for spherical particles in this branched channel filter concept, the fraction of particles that are removed through the branched channels is much less than the fluid flux through the wall via point-sinks for $\Sty > 0$.
 Hence for particles to achieve the best trade-off between maximum fluid flux and minimal particles through the branched channels, spherical particles require a larger $\Sty$, which could correspond to flocculations of microfibres --- a similar conclusion was found by \cite{MantaRayRicochetSeparation} for plankton particles.

 There are various extensions to this work that should be considered.
 Firstly, it might be useful to study the thus-far neglected viscous boundary layers to see whether they have any influence on the outer flow, rather than neglecting them.
+This would introduce a non-zero vorticity near the branched channel entrances, which may change the dynamics of a particle's ricochet trajectory through rotation.
 Secondly, one may consider the case where the viscous boundary layer is much larger than the $\epsilon-$boundary layer, and see how the multiple-scales process may be applied to find a suitable effective boundary condition in this regime.
-This would be another stepping stone towards our overarching aim of establishing effective boundary conditions for all regimes of laminar high Reynolds number flows, in addition to the low Reynolds number regime solutions given by \cite{LeakyChannels} --- which would negate the need for any numerics for the flow problem.
+This would be another stepping stone towards our overarching aim of establishing effective boundary conditions for all regimes of laminar high-Reynolds-number flows, in addition to the low-Reynolds-number regime solutions given by \cite{LeakyChannels} --- which would negate the need for any numerics for the flow problem.

 When deriving our effective boundary condition, we also assumed that we are given the outlet pressure, $\hat{\mathcal{P}}_\text{out}$, as an operating parameter of the system (prescribed here as a constant, but in reality a function of time found by coupling the device to the downstream dead-end filter).
 Building and solving a model for the dead-end filter which incorporates clogging and caking of the filter surface, similarly to \cite{kory2021optimising}, would provide further insight on this pressure in order to explore its influence on the flow in the ricochet device.
 Finally, further research might consider more realistic, rounded-corner, geometries for the entrances to the branched channels, as they are in a ricochet device.